 2. Recreate the Memory

-If you can, take a stroll done memory lane literally.
+If you can, take a stroll down memory lane literally.
 Remember when you were young, in love, and barely a penny to your name?
 Return either physically or symbolically to those days and recreate one of your favorite memories together.

 3. Puzzle Up